.avif)

 Fly.io pricing in 2025 is primarily usage-based, with standard support plans starting at $29 per month.
-Fly pricing ranges from effectively $0 (for tiny hobby usage) up to enterprise-level spend with premium support, depending on your usage and support needs.
+Fly.io pricing ranges from effectively $0 (for tiny hobby usage) up to enterprise-level spend with premium support, depending on usage and support needs.

 Pay-as-you-go

 There’s no monthly fee.
-You pay based on what your app consumes: virtual machines (billed per second), storage (at $0.15 per GB), and outbound bandwidth (starting at $0.02 per GB).
-If your usage is under about $5 per month, charges are often waived.
-No commitment required.
+Users pay based on what their app consumes: virtual machines (billed per second), storage (at $0.15 per GB per month), and outbound bandwidth (starting at $0.02 per GB).

 Key features: